-Getting rid of this pest requires patience, persistence, and a combination of both chemical and non-chemical methods.
+Getting rid of Australian cockroaches, or Palmetto bugs, requires patience, persistence, and a combination of both chemical and non-chemical methods.
 Like most pests, Australian roaches require three basic things to survive: food, water, and harborage.
-If you can eliminate even one of these things, particularly through proper sanitation, the roach population will be forced to either die or move someplace else.
+If you can eliminate even one of these things, particularly through proper sanitation, the roach population will either die or be forced to move someplace else.
 Control should be targeted at their harborages since they stay in these areas for large amounts of time.

 Proper hygiene and sanitation are essential, forcing the cockroaches to travel further to find food and water, which increases the chances of contacting treated surfaces outside harborage areas.
 Remove food and water sources for roaches by practicing good sanitation, vacuuming daily, keeping food in tightly sealed containers, and removing standing water wherever possible.